-In a previous blog, we discussed two couples, both age 65.
+In last week’s Strategy, we discussed two couples, both age 65.
 As a refresher, here’s what we know about them:

 Each couple has $1 million dollars in investments in their Retirement Bucket™, the same social security retirement income, and the same pensions.

 John and Mary Independent have no mortgage or home equity line of credit, and have recently completed many of the major upgrades to their home, i.e. a new roof, vinyl siding, a new furnace, and new bathrooms.
 They have always lived a very modest lifestyle with little or no debt.

 Ron and Rose Reactionary still have $260,000 outstanding on a second mortgage they took out to pay for their kids’ college tuitions and weddings, and a condo down in Florida they bought a few years back.
 They both drive high end cars.
 And, while their home is very nice, after 29 years, it’s starting to look “tired” and could use some upgrades.

 The obvious difference between the two couples is the COST of their lifestyle.